tum-esi/wot-tutorial/2_Coffee_Machine/coffeeMachine.md

 This is intentionally vague, I am expecting you to come up with something.
 It doesn't have one correct answer.

 Test your TD with [Playground](http://plugfest.thingweb.io/playground/).
 If you think that your TD is actually valid but Playground says otherwise, write a GitHub issue.

-* In the end, commit this TD to the GitHub of Playground under WebContent/Examples/Valid.
-How you should do this is up to you to figure out but should not be a problem if you did the GitHub tutorial ^^

 3. Install [node-wot](https://github.com/eclipse/thingweb.node-wot) and whatever development environment you want.
 If you follow the installation steps, you will see the optional step `sudo npm run link`.
 I recommend to execute this step such that you can use the `wot-servient` command.
 Otherwise you have to call your scripts with a way longer command.
     0. Make sure that the example `counter.js` works.